Monday, September 30, 2024

 Within the wall was the Sorbonne University:

-A class in theology at the 15h-century Sorbonne
+A class at the 15h-century Sorbonne

 Though reactionary...